 Plenty of customers are always a sure sign that the food is great and this tiny restaurant is almost never empty.

 Easy House is not your typical yum cha restaurant.
 Although the menu sounds familiar to diners, it’s a vegan restaurant (no dairy, no eggs) and most of the dumplings are gluten free.
 All the Hong Kong style food is made fresh daily by Mary’s husband, and no MSG is used in the preparation.

-Although the decor is sparse with a polished timber floor and a few Zen-like wall decorations, there are also no bulky trolleys.
+Although the decor is sparse with a polished timber floor and a few Zen-like wall decorations, there are no bulky trolleys.
 Instead, the food is carried out of the kitchen in baskets piled high on a tray.
 What the restaurant may lack in ambience will soon be forgotten once you begin eating.

-The dinner menu is extensive, with favourites including Sizzling combination fresh mushrooms ($18.80), Sweet and sour pork ($13.80), Lemon chicken with rice sugar ‘honey’ ($12.80), Crispy duck with oyster sauce ($14.80) or Buddha’s special hot pot ($13.80).
-Stick to the Chinese dishes which they do best, and be mindful that while it may say ‘pork’ or ‘chicken’ etc., this is a vegetarian restaurant and meat substitutes are used.
-Food is also available to take away.
+Yum cha is available all day, but there’s also an extensive dinner menu with favourites including Sizzling combination fresh mushrooms, Sweet and sour pork, Lemon chicken with rice sugar ‘honey’, Crispy duck with oyster sauce, or Buddha’s special hot pot ($15.90 – $22.90).
+Stick to the Chinese dishes which they do best, and be mindful that while it may say ‘pork’ or ‘chicken’ etc., this is a vegetarian and vegan restaurant and meat substitutes are used.

 Non-vegetarians – don’t write this restaurant off!
 The food is stunningly fresh, simply delicious, and unless you were told otherwise you would not realise that it did not contain meat.
 It’s an inspiring culinary experience.